eNMS-automation/eNMS/docs/base/introduction.rst

 ***********************

-Your network topology can be created manually (from the UI or an Excel spreadsheet) or imported from an external Source of Truth (OpenNMS, LibreNMS, Netbox).
+Your network topology can be created manually (from the UI or an Excel spreadsheet) or imported from an external Source of Truth (OpenNMS, LibreNMS, or Netbox).
 Once created, it is are displayed in a sortable and searchable table.
 A dashboard provides a graphical overview of your network with dynamic charts.